Apothecary Jar Props for Shows or a Haunted House

-There have been a few times when I’ve needed apothecary jars for shows.
+There have been a few times when I’ve needed apothecary jar props for shows.
 For Addams Family, I needed an entire apothecary, and therefore needed to make many quickly.
+I also host a Haunted Theater every year, and we always find new and unique ways to incorporate these.

 - jars & plastic bottles in a variety of sizes